 Medicare won’t cover the following:

-When you visit the GP or a specialist, Medicare covers you at the following percentages:
+When you have a consultation with a general practitioner (GP) or a specialist, Medicare covers you at the following percentages:

 Medicare also covers all or part of the costs for the following services:

-Medicare doesn’t subsidise all out-of-hospital services and treatment, items such as:
+Medicare doesn’t subsidise many out-of-hospital services and treatments, such as:

-for the above items, you may want to consider extras health insurance if you need cover.
-Extras cover is designed to cover out-of-hospital medical care that Medicare doesn’t subsidise.
-The price of this type of policy is usually peanuts compared to the value of services you can receive, so it’s worth comparing cover options to find a great deal.
+For the above items, you may want to consider extras health insurance.
+Extras insurance is designed to pay a benefit towards out-of-hospital medical care that Medicare doesn’t subsidise.
+The price of this type of policy may be cheaper than if you paid for these services out-of-pocket, particularly if you use these services regularly.
+With so much value on the table, it’s worth comparing cover options to find a great deal.

-It’s worth noting that not all prescription medications are on the PBS, so consult with your health professional for further clarification regarding the cost of prescribed medicines.
+It’s worth noting that not all prescription medications are on the PBS, so consult with your health professional for further clarification regarding the cost of prescribed medication.
+You may be able to claim these non-PBS medications through your extras health insurance depending on your policy.

-If your doctor doesn’t bulk bill, you pay the difference between what they charge and what Medicare covers (the gap).
+When your doctor charges the exact amount that Medicare covers, it’s referred to as bulk billing.
+If your doctor doesn’t bulk bill, you pay the difference between what they charge and what Medicare covers as an out-of-pocket cost.

-For example: Taylor is sick and decides to visit a GP; the MBS fee for that visit is $100.
-However, the GP charges Taylor above the recommended MBS fee, and they charge $120.
-The difference ($20) is called the gap payment.
-This gap is the amount Taylor must pay.
+For example, Taylor is sick and decides to visit a GP; the MBS fee for that visit is $40.
+However, the GP charges Taylor $100, which is above the recommended MBS fee.
+The difference ($60) is called the gap payment, and this is the amount Taylor must pay.

 The Medicare Safety Net is a government initiative designed to reduce your out-of-pocket medical costs if you require regular doctor visits and tests.
 The Safety Net kicks in when you spend over a certain threshold within a calendar year – this threshold then resets at the beginning of the new year.